johnsonlab-ic/GWASi-flow/README.md

 ### Column Name Standardization

-The pipeline automatically detects and handles some common non-standard column names that can cause problems with MungeSumstats:
+The pipeline automatically detects and handles some common non-standard column names that can cause problems with MungeSumstats, specifically the convert_ref_genome function:

 - `chromosome` → `CHR`
 - `base_pair_position` → `BP`